nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![pull-down resistor](images/buttonUART_800.jpg)

-In terminal, tell the system you want to listen to this pin:
+In terminal, tell the system you want to listen to a pin:

 ```shell
   sudo sh -c 'echo 132 > /sys/class/gpio/export'